Versatile User Identification in Extended Reality using Pretrained Similarity-Learning: Experimental Setup

 \subsection{Loss Functions}

+Machine learning models are trained by using a loss function that evaluates the quality of the model output during each training iteration, which is in turn used by the optimizer to update the model's parameters.
+In the context of training similarity-learning models, various loss functions can be utilized to evaluate the quality of the model output and guide the optimization process.
+We explored five common options in our similarity-learning approach, which can be categorized into tuple-based losses and proxy-based losses.

-We experiment with five common DML loss functions to train our embedding-based approach: Contrastive Loss~\cite{hadsellDimensionalityReductionLearning2006}, Triplet-Margin Loss~\cite{weinbergerDistanceMetricLearning2006}, Multi-Similarity Loss~\cite{wangMultiSimilarityLossGeneral2019}, ArcFace Loss~\cite{dengArcFaceAdditiveAngular2019}, and Normalized Softmax Loss~\cite{liuSphereFaceDeepHypersphere2018,wangNormFaceL2Hypersphere2017,zhaiClassificationStrongBaseline2019}.
-The former three are based on tuples and the latter two are proxy-based.
-Tuple-based losses use two or more inputs and define their loss by relating their representations to each other.
-For example, Contrastive Loss computes distances between input pairs.
-If both representations belong to the same class/user, the distance between them should be minimized.
+Contrastive Loss~\cite{hadsellDimensionalityReductionLearning2006}, Triplet-Margin Loss~\cite{weinbergerDistanceMetricLearning2006}, and Multi-Similarity Loss~\cite{wangMultiSimilarityLossGeneral2019} are tuple based.
+These losses use two or more inputs and define their loss by relating their embeddings to each other.
+If both embeddings belong to the same class/user, the distance between them should be minimized.
 If they come from different classes, the distance should be at least a specified minimal distance.

-On the other hand, proxy-based losses define and optimize representative vectors for each class, so-called proxies.
+ArcFace Loss~\cite{dengArcFaceAdditiveAngular2019}, and Normalized Softmax Loss~\cite{liuSphereFaceDeepHypersphere2018,wangNormFaceL2Hypersphere2017,zhaiClassificationStrongBaseline2019} are proxy-based losses that define and optimize representative vectors for each class, so-called proxies.
 Then, the distance between each example and its class proxy should be minimized while the distance to other proxies should be maximized.

-While tuple-based losses usually perform better since they compare examples directly to each other, proxy-based losses usually train faster, since they only relate examples with their proxies instead of having to regard all possible tuples in a dataset.
-We thus experiment with both kinds of losses to estimate the most suitable loss function for this task.
+While tuple-based losses usually perform better since they compare examples directly to each other, proxy-based losses are computationally more efficient, since they only relate examples with their proxies instead of having to regard all possible tuples in a dataset.
+We thus experimented with both kinds of losses to estimate the most suitable loss function for this task.

+Each loss can be configured and fine-tuned with its own set of parameters, which are listed in \Cref{tab:losses_search_space}.
+To determine appropriate configurations, we performed an individual hyperparameter search for each loss, as explained in more detail in \Cref{sec:hyperparametersearch}.